 Clipart Looks Great on Bulletin Boards

-Here are pictures from one of my hallway bulletin boards for the upcoming school year.
+Here are pictures from one of my recent hallway bulletin boards.
 It took 45 minutes to put together, from the time I had the idea until it was up for display.
 These were made with my Primary Artist Painting Supplies clipart set.
-I simply printed them out on an 8.5″x11″ piece of paper (one per page) and cut them out.
+First, I simply printed them out on an 8.5″x11″ piece of paper (one per page).
+Then I cut them out one by one.
 The paint blobs are 3 different sizes.
 I cut them out in 3 separate stacks.
-The letters I did the old fashioned way on one of those devices with the block and you slide the paper under (don’t know what it’s called) because we happen to have one.
+The letters I did the old fashioned way with wooden block letter cutters.

 And then the fun of stapling it all together!